bash4Dev/bash4Dev/README.md

   <tr>
     <h3><i>About Me</i></h3>
     <td>
+      <p>🌟 I have always been captivated by the endless possibilities that web development offers.
+I find joy in crafting beautiful and interactive user interfaces that not only look impressive but also deliver a seamless user experience.
+I'm currently honing my skills in HTML, CSS, and JavaScript, and I'm fascinated by the endless possibilities they offer.</p>
+### *Skills & Technologies*
-      <p>💻 I'm excited to be a part of the ALX Software Engineering Program, as I am currently embarked on an exciting journey       through the Program.
+      <p>💻 I'm also excited to be a part of the ALX Software Engineering Program, as I am currently embarked on an exciting journey       through the Program.
 I'm glad to be learning from top-notch mentors and collaborating with talented developers.
       </p>
       <p>📫 Feel free to reach out to me via email at idrisbashirumr@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/feed/).
 I'm always open to new opportunities and conversations.</p>
     </td>